ThomasTJdev/nim_websitecreator/README.md

 - 1 Click Blogging posts directly from browser.
 - 1 Click Static web pages directly from browser.
 - Upload files and images (private or public) directly from browser.
 - Plugin Store integrated, enable and disable plugins directly from browser.
+Open Source or Private Plugins.
 - Custom title, meta description and keywords for each page, SEO friendly.
 - Custom head, navbar and footer, no hardcoded watermarks, links or logos.
 - Edit core or custom JS and CSS directly from browser, UI/UX Designer friendly.